jonathansick/ads_bibdesk/README.md

 2. `adsbibdesk_injector.applescript` &mdash; adds the bibtex, abstract and PDF to BibDesk using AppleScript hooks.

 Thus after editing either of the adsbibdesk source files, run the `build.py` script to update the Automator files and shell scripts in the `build/` directory.
+Our policy is to not track the built python module/script in the `build/adsbibdesk` directory (it is ignored).
+It can easily be built by running `build.py`.

+Further, although we need to track the Automator workflow, we don't need to commit changes to the Python script we embed in it.
+Thus it may be handy to ignore those changes by running

+    git update-index --assume-unchanged "build/Add to BibDesk.workflow/Contents/document.wflow"

 ## License